 + The Pro Football Hall of Fame Festival and My Epic Showdown with a Parade Balloon

-~ These energy balls are filled with protein and whole grains to keep you full and power you through whatever the day might hold!
+~ These crunchy Granola Energy Balls are filled with protein and whole grains to keep you full and power you through whatever the day might hold!
 Our energy bites are easy no-bakes that freeze beautifully for busy days.
 They’re crunchy, chewy and satisfyingly delicious!
-Perfect for snacking or breakfast on the run!
+Perfect for snacks and breakfasts on the run!
 (Originally published as Crunchy Granola Snack Bites) ~

 This Recipe Is: • Ready in 30 Minutes or Less • Freezable • Make Ahead • Vegetarian •